spectrocloud/librarium/packages/docs/content/12-enterprise-version/00-on-prem-system-requirements.md

 # System Requirements

-The Spectro Cloud SaaS platform is also available as self hosted on-premise deployment.
-The On-Premise version is a dedicated instance of the platform hosted in customer's VMware environment.
+The Spectro Cloud SaaS platform is also available as a self-hosted on-premise deployment.
+The On-Premise version is a dedicated instance of the platform hosted in the customer's VMware environment.
 Spectro Cloud on-prem is available in two modes:

 * Quick Start Mode - A single VM deployment of the platform ideal for PoC purposes.
-* Enterprise Mode - A multi node highly available version for production purposes.
+* Enterprise Mode - A multi-node highly available version for production purposes.

-The sections below describe the common requirements for both the deployment modes and highlight specific requirements, if any for these modes.
+The sections below describe the standard requirements and highlight specific requirements for both the deployment modes.

 ## vSphere Environment Prerequisites